nunit/nunit/docs/articles/nunit/writing-tests/assertions/classic-assertions/Assert.Throws.md

 to the actual exception thrown, or with the Type of exception expected.
 The Type format is available in both a non-generic and generic form.

-If the code under test is async, you must use [[Assert.ThrowsAsync]].
+If the code under test is async, you must use [Assert.ThrowsAsync](Assert.ThrowsAsync.md).

 ```csharp
 Exception Assert.Throws(Type expectedExceptionType, TestDelegate code);